ing-bank/zkflow/README.md

 Built binaries will be stored in `./target/release`.
 Move the `zargo`, `znc` and `zvm` binaries to a directory you prefer and add it to your systems PATH. `/usr/local/bin` has been known to work.
 Then you can delete sources.

-#### Zinc on Azure Pipelines
+#### Zinc on internal Azure Pipelines

 If you make changes to Zinc and create a new tag, please ensure that the [copy of the binaries](./.ci/lib/zinc-linux.tar.gz) in for Azure Pipelines is updated to be that version.
 Please note that these binaries should be compiled on/for linux, so they can run on the Azure Pipelines agents.

+For GitHub Actions, this is not required, as that build automatically downloads and installs the correct Zinc binaries.

 ### Gradle